hed-standard/hed-specification/docs/source/07_Library_schemas.md

 :class: tip

 1. **Follow naming conventions**:<br/>
-A library schema must be given a name containing only alphabetic chararacters.
+A library schema must be given a name containing only alphabetic characters.
 This name must appear in the schema header line in the required format.
 <br>&nbsp;</br>
 2. **Use semantic versioning**:<br/>